 In 2020 the World united around a mutual challenge and the shared memory of a pandemic year, a year of troubles and rapid shifts.
 Of insecurity and even fear.
 A year none of us will ever forget.

-This was no different for the radio industry, maybe even more so for the men, women, and people of the airwaves.
+This was no different for the radio industry, maybe even more so for men, women, and people of the airwaves.

 Already preoccupied in a multi front battle with other products, shifting consumer habits and structural changes in advertising, the pandemic disruption was like a severe slap in the face for a business already partly groggy from taking a number of hard blows to the face in recent times.